luna/luna-rfcs/text/0000-runtime-design.md

   to Monad, Error, Type, etc).
 - Having flexible support for laziness and strictness means it is triviail to implement short-circuiting operations _inside_ Luna.
+- For optimisation's sake, we may actually be able to generate call-by-need based strict evaluation, eagerly replacing thunks at evaluation time.

 #### A Skeleton Design for Runtime Laziness Handling